 The cash flow forecast

-As we've seen earlier in this guide, monitoring future cash flows is the key to success and the only way of ensuring that your waste management services has enough cash to operate.
+As we've seen earlier in this guide, monitoring future cash flows is the key to success and the only way of ensuring that your waste management company has enough cash to operate.

-As you can expect showing future cash flows is the main role of the cash flow forecast in your waste management services business plan.
+As you can expect showing future cash flows is the main role of the cash flow forecast in your waste management company business plan.

 It is best practice to organise the cash flow statement by nature in order to show the cash impact of the following areas: